-Data refresh is important in marketing-oriented Sources that use conversion attribution windows to track a “conversion” (purchase or signup or any other action) and attribute it to a click on an ad or a post.
-For example, Sources like Marketo, Facebook, and LinkedIn.
+Data refresh is important in marketing-oriented Sources such as Marketo, Facebook, and LinkedIn.
+Such Sources use the conversion or attribution window to track the conversion (purchase or sign-up or any other user action) and attribute it to a click on an ad or a post.

-Attribution window is the number of days between a person clicking on your ad and then subsequently taking an action on it, such as, a purchase or sign-up.
+A conversion or attribution window is the number of days within which a person clicks on your ad and then subsequently takes an action on it, such as, a purchase or sign-up.

 Refer to the following table for the list of key updates made to this page:

 |Mar-07-2022||NA||Updated section, Historical Data to add information about different methods used for ingesting historical data.|

 |Feb-21-2022||1.82||- Updated section, Data Refresh with a note about the number of Events.